FaceCam

 - Real-Time WebRTC Broadcasting Platform (64 Players)

-- MediaSoup SFU — Per-Tournament Isolated Router
+- MediaSoup SFU with Per-Tournament Isolated Router

 - Multi-Role Dashboard (Owner, Admin, Marshal, Player)